What is Go Go-Karts?

 - Rapid Iteration and use of Agile development methodology.

-- Miscommunication between sub-team and leads team in early stages of development.
+- Miscommunication between sub-team and leads team in the early stages of development.

 - Difficulties in creating a good mini-map to convey player position and track layout.